Decision Guide

 Here is the filter that separates them.
 Legitimate operators will: provide a written contract with a specific timeline and a money-back guarantee if they do not deliver; allow you to verify their attorney's bar license in the relevant state; provide references from past Westgate clients specifically (not just generic testimonials); and charge nothing until they have at least opened a file and demonstrated progress.
 If any company demands full payment upfront before doing any work, walk away regardless of how professional their website looks.

-The Consumer Financial Protection Bureau and multiple state attorneys general have brought actions against timeshare exit companies over the past several years.
+The Federal Trade Commission and multiple state attorneys general have brought actions against timeshare exit companies over the past several years.
 Before signing any contract, search the company name plus "complaint" or "lawsuit" and check the Better Business Bureau.
 A clean record does not guarantee legitimacy but a history of unresolved complaints is disqualifying.

 One more note: exit companies almost never deliver a cash payout.
 The outcome they are selling is relief from future maintenance fees and the deed leaving your name, not money in your pocket.
 If a company promises you will get cash back from your exit, that is a separate red flag.